 Even without a formal assessment, you might use the free resources provided by Mindprint Learning.
 Search the comprehensive database of websites, apps, and teaching strategies to find tools to support specific academic or cognitive skills.
 The study checklists provide tools and strategies for reluctant readers, for reluctant writers, and for developing insight through questioning.
-There are also student-centered tip sheets that might be helpful for older students.Read More Read Less
+There are also student-centered tip sheets that might be helpful for older students.Continue reading Show less

 To fully engage in what Mindprint Learning offers, students first take an online assessment to measure strengths and challenges.
 This research-based assessment was developed by the University of Pennsylvania's Perelman School of Medicine.
-For a fifth-grade student, it tests different types of memory, processing speed, attention, flexible thinking, verbal and abstract reasoning, and spatial perception using game-based and timed tests.
+The test assesses different types of memory, processing speed, attention, flexible thinking, verbal and abstract reasoning, and spatial perception using game-based and timed activities.
 The entire battery takes about one hour and allows students to max out on tests that are too difficult or if they struggle to finish a task.
 After completing the assessment, users wait about one week for a psychologist to review the data and formulate the student's profile.

-The site's three-step approach to successful learning is great: Assess where you are, identify strengths and challenges, and take action.
+Mindprint Learning's three-step approach to successful learning is great: Assess where you are, identify strengths and challenges, and take action.
 The toolbox is individualized, intentional, and robust.
 The report is written in relatively simple language to help parents and educators make sense of the complex results.
-A disclaimer reminds users that the report is not designed to replace a psycho-educational evaluation and does not include a diagnosis of a learning difference.
+A disclaimer reminds users that the report isn't designed to replace a psycho-educational evaluation and doesn't include a diagnosis of a learning difference.
 It's also important to remember that a student may not have given best effort during the assessment for a variety of reasons.
 As with any test, teachers/parents shouldn't consider the report written in stone and should seek additional testing if the results seem inaccurate or provide more questions than answers.